fastvideo/gpu-camera-sample/README.md

 <p>Currently the software is working with XIMEA cameras.
 Soon we are going to add support for JAI and Imperx cameras.</p>

+<p>From the benchmarks on <strong>NVIDIA GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer very high quality at the same time.
+The total performane could reach <strong>2 GPix/s</strong> for color cameras and <strong>3 GPix/s</strong> for monochrome cameras.
+The performance strongly depends on complexity of that pipeline.
+Multiple GPU solutions could significanly improve the performance.</p>

 <h2>The software has the following architecture</h2>
 <ul>
   <li>Thread for GUI and visualization (app main thread)</li>